Showing posts with label 1994. Show all posts

 Pac-Man?
 Again?
 Yawn... boring!!

-Yes, there are already lots of cracking Pacman games for the best 16-Bit computer on the planet, so how does Pacman On E's differ?
-Well, it's been developed specifically for the enhanced Atari STe and, unlike so many lost shareware titles, this is actually the registered version that comes with lots of cool gameplay/aesthetic extras which will impress!
+Yes, there are already several examples of cracking Pacman games for the best 16-bit computer on the planet.
+So Pacman On E really needed to bring something extra special to the table.
+Well, this game has been developed specifically for the enhanced Atari STe and, unlike so many lost shareware titles, this download is actually the registered version!
+This comes with lots of cool gameplay/aesthetic extras which will impress!

-The Pacman game is timeless but this version takes the familiar genre to a whole new level thanks to its furious speeds.
+The Pacman game is timeless but this version takes the familiar genre to a new level thanks to its furious speeds.
 There are 100 levels, zany visuals, funky music and a range of stereo sound effects: like the Road Runner's "meep meep" and the buzzer from Family Fortunes.
-Digital Dreams has made use of the STe's extra colours, Blitter and DMA Audio.
-Interestingly, the Function Keys can be used to change the bass, treble and volume (and more).
+Digital Dreams utilises the STe's extra colours, Blitter and DMA Audio.
+Interestingly, the Function Keys can change the bass, treble, volume (and more).

 Stuart Innes - Programming/Graphics